RedHatInsights/insights-frontend/README.md

 9. insights-proxy (https://github.com/RedHatInsights/insights-proxy) or accessproxy (https://github.com/redhataccess/accessproxy)

 **Getting started**

-1. Clone the assets repo `git clone git@gitlab.cee.redhat.com:FlipModeSquad/insights-frontend-assets.git`
+1. Init the assets submodule
-2. Symlink the insights-frontend-assets static directory to insights-frontend
-    - ln -s {path-to-insights-frontend-assets}/static/ {path-to-insights-frontend}/
-    - *Note* use the full path as Node gets tripped up by relative pathing here
-3. `npm install`
+    - `$ git submodule init && git submodule update`
+2. Install NPM dependencies
+    - `$ npm install`
     - This may print some errors on optional dependencies.
 This is okay.
-4. `bundle install`
+3. Install compass
+    - `$ bundle install`
+4. Start the development server
+    - `$ gulp`
-5. `gulp` (or `gulp dev-stable` to do work on the stable mode application)
+    - Or `$ gulp dev-stable` to do work on the stable mode application
-6. For running insights-proxy see https://github.com/RedHatInsights/insights-proxy/blob/master/README.md
+5. Run the Insights proxy
-   - the following should work though `# docker run --net=host -e MODE=all/content -p1337:1337 -ti docker.io/iphands/insightsproxy`
+    - `# docker run --net=host -e MODE=all/content -p1337:1337 -ti docker.io/iphands/insightsproxy`
+    - Or install and use the accessproxy npm cli app

 Once the node server and `insights-proxy` are both running, you can access the UI at: